 A collaborative research initiative coordinated by the JustJobs Network (JJN), supported by the International Development Research Centre (IDRC) as part of the Future of Work in the Global South (FoWiGS) initiative.
 This initiative studies how digital platforms can enhance women’s economic empowerment and build gender-inclusive labor markets in the Global South.
 This cohort of researchers will:

-3) Collaborate directly with policymakers, online enterprises and workers to scale proven solutions through better design and regulation of labor practices.
+- Collaborate directly with policymakers, online enterprises and workers to scale proven solutions through better design and regulation of labour practices

 Digital Platforms and Women’s Work in Sri Lanka and India

-This project will assess the ecosystem within which women engage in platform-based work in India and Sri Lanka, and investigate how labour regulations, platform business practices and state policies can support women’s economic empowerment through digital work.
+In consultation with digital platforms, civil society and policymakers, this project will assess the ecosystem within which women engage in platform-based work in India and Sri Lanka; it will further investigate how labour regulations, platform business practices, and state policies can support women’s economic empowerment through digital work.

-Centre for Policy Research, World Resources Institute, Indian Institute for Human Settlements, LIRNEAsia
+Centre for Policy Research, World Resources Institute India, Indian Institute for Human Settlements, LIRNEasia

 University of Hyderabad, Erasmus University Rotterdam